-Last updated July, 2016.
+Last updated December, 2017.

 It's time for another installment of "Question and Answer Tuesdays!"

-The good thing about meditation is that it's simple, although most people don't understand it to be.
-Most people have the misconception that meditating is steeped in mysticism and complexity: chanting, sitting in funny positions, trying to stop thinking and/or control your mind.
+The good thing about meditation is that it's simple.
+The bad thing is, most people don't realize it.
+There are so many misconceptions, and meditating is often steeped in mysticism and complexity: chanting, sitting in funny positions, trying to stop thinking and/or trying to control your mind.
 But, it's none of that.

 note - on our site last week, we published "Meditation explained in 60 seconds."
 Click the link for a simple explanation you can share with family and friends.